akuklev/akuklev.github.io/kotlin/sources/kotlin_objects.md

 Here, `block` is not bound inside `launch` itself but rather inside the surrounding coroutine scope.

 Knowing if a parameter leaks the receiving scope is crucial not only for parameters `block : (X)-> Y` of function types.
-In Kotlin, all objects (that is, values of non-primitive types) are passed by-reference, so both formal and informal reasoning about program behaviour becomes nearly impossible if we don't know whether the parameters are allowed to leak or are used internally only.
-So let's allow using `bound` for parameters of any non-primitive types, and we'll also need to allow parametrized `bound` for return types:
+In Kotlin, all objects (that is, values of non-primitive types) are passed by reference.
+In the majority of cases, reasoning about programs relies on the assumption that these references never leak beyond the appropriate scope.

+Let us make it explicit by allowing `bound` for parameters of any non-primitive types, and also introduce a parametrized `bound`:
 ```kotlin
 fun foo(f: |\textbf{\textcolor{dgreen}{bound}}| File)
 fun bar(f: File): |\textbf{\textcolor{dgreen}{bound}}|(f) FileOutputStream
 ```

 By allowing `bound` in `val`s we can introduce local variables of non-primitive types:
 ```kotlin
 fun f() {
   val user: |\textbf{\textcolor{dgreen}{bound}}| MutableUserData
 }
 ```

-Bound parameters are so pervasive that the notation `f(x: bound OutputStream)` would bloat signatures if used for every bound parameter, so we propose an even shorter notation: `f(x: &OutputStream)` unless used with function types or parameters:
+Bound parameters are so pervasive that the notation `f(x: bound OutputStream)` would bloat signatures if used for every bound parameter, so we propose a shorter notation `f(x: &OutputStream)`  unless used with function types or parameters:
 ```kotlin
 fun <T, R> T.use(block: |\textbf{\textcolor{dgreen}{once}}| (&T)-> R): R
 fun <R> coroutineScope(block: |\textbf{\textcolor{dgreen}{once}}| &CoroutineScope.()-> R): R
 ```

 Bound parameters are only allowed to be captured inside objects and function literals which are themselves of bound types and cannot outlive the scope the parameters are bound inside.
-When bound parameters are passed on as arguments, the compiler must check they are de facto^[Alowing to pass only to functions that explicitly state boundness would ruin backwards compatibility and interoperability.] bound, i.e. they don't leak from the receiving function.
+When bound parameters are passed on as arguments, the compiler must check they are de facto^[Allowing to pass only to functions that explicitly state parameter boundness would ruin backward compatibility and interoperability.] bound, i.e. they do not leak from the receiving function.

 Object-bound parameters are crucial for structured concurrency:
 ```kotlin